aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/java/dwg-file-operations/list-all-layouts/_index.md

 import com.aspose.cad.fileformats.cad.cadobjects.CadLayout;
 ```

-## Step 1: Load the AutoCAD Drawing
+## Step 1: load the autoCAD drawing

 To begin, load the AutoCAD drawing file using Aspose.CAD for Java: